broadinstitute/BE3D/README.md

 ### Quality Assessment: Hypothesis Test Visualization

 BE-QA performs Mann-Whitney and Kolmogorov-Smirnov tests on LFC distributions, comparing knockout and neutral mutations.
+Knowckout mutations of a single gene in a single screen are compared against neutral mutations of that single gene (hypothesis 1) or neutral mutations of all genes in that screen (hypotehsis 2).
 Results are visualized with statistical annotations.

 ![QA](imgs/QA.png)

 ### BE-Clust3D: Visualization of LFC and LFC3D Hits

 BE-Clust3D prioritizes residues by aggregating LFC values within a defined spatial range.
 This enhances signal detection by computing LFC3D scores.
 Results are visualized and can be clustered.

+This step also includes the preprocessing of scores organized by sgRNA to scores organized by residues, running sequence alignment to combine screens on different genes, and the calculation of p-values to define statistical thresholds for defining a hit.

 ![LFC/LFC3D](imgs/LFC_and_LFC3D.png)

 ### BE-MetaClust3D

-Supports aggregation across multiple screens to identify consensus hotspots or hidden signals.
+BE-MetaClust3D aggregates across multiple screens to identify consensus hotspots or enhance weaker signals across multiple screens.

 ![Meta-Aggregation](imgs/Meta-aggregation.png)

 ### Visualization on the Genomics 2 Portal

-Results are provided in G2P-compatible TSVs, viewable at [Genomics 2 Portal](https://g2p.broadinstitute.org/mapping).
+Results are provided in G2P-compatible TSV file, which can be downloaded and interactively viewable in [Genomics 2 Portal](https://g2p.broadinstitute.org/mapping).

 ![G2P](imgs/G2P.png)